 create a Deployment to manage your pod, use the

-command and pass a pod specification as a JSON- or
+kubectl create command and pass a pod specification as a JSON- or

 YAML-formatted configuration file.